-A competition for young men in grades 9 - 12 where they compete against each other for scholarships.
-The winner of the competition is crowned Mr. Beautillion and while there can only be one Mr. Beautillion there are no losers in this competition as each participant receives a scholarship.
-The event starts in early summer with various activities designed around exposing the young men to various experiences from the theater, aviation, and sports to etiquette and public speaking.
+Beautillion is our signature event in which young men in grades 9 - 12 compete for scholarships and the distinct title of Mr. Beautillion.
+While there can only be one Mr. Beautillion, there are no losers in this competition as each participant receives a scholarship.
+The Beautillion starts in early summer with various activities designed around exposing the young men to various experiences from the theater, aviation, and sports to etiquette and public speaking.
 The Grand Finale of the competition is the final night when each participant is presented to their families and friends, celebrated for their accomplishments, and Mr. Beautillion is crowned.

 The Links Academy addresses the needs of Chattanooga’s underperforming schools, focusing on closing the achievement gap and incorporating other national initiatives as strategies.
 In its breadth, this program addresses the following goals listed under Young Achievers:

 • Implement mentoring programs for youth, geared to males

 • Promote health and wellness with youth, families and communities

 • Close the high school academic achievement gap